Minocrisy/Vidocrisy/memory-bank/progress.md

 - Setup script created for installing testing dependencies and running tests
 - TypeScript configuration updated to enable esModuleInterop for testing
 - Jest and Babel configuration files created for ES module support
+- Fixed test issues in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
-- Need to fix TypeScript errors in test files
+- Fixed issues with Chakra UI hooks in test files
-- Need to run tests and fix any issues
+- Used more specific selectors in tests to handle ambiguous elements
+- Updated tests to check for state changes rather than implementation details
+- All tests are now passing successfully
 - Need to implement additional test cases as outlined in the test suite documentation
 - Need to set up continuous integration for automated testing